|Contact Names & Numbers

 Food for your horse, bucket for water, secure headstall and lead rope, and a rug in winter.
 Tack should meet Pony Club criteria, be well fitting and in good condition.
 You may need to check the suitability of gear (especially bits) prior to coming to a rally day.

-A canteen runs every rally day providing a variety of food at a reasonable cost, morning tea, drinks, tea and coffee.
+A canteen runs every rally day providing a variety of food and drinks at a reasonable cost.
 We ask that all members take a shift or two in the canteen to help out.
-Alana is our Canteen Coordinator and would welcome any offers to help.
+Poppy is our Canteen Coordinator and would welcome any offers to help.

 Car parking is provided at the grounds over the causeway to the left of the club house.
 Please park in single file facing the grounds and leave adequate room between floats.
-Parking within 20m of the water point is prohibited.
-If you do not wish to drive over the causeway you may park on the Camden side of the causeway at the main pavilion.
 The area around the clubhouse is a horse free zone, no horses should be between the fence and the clubhouse.

 During the year there are many competitions held which members can attend.
 The main type being the pony club gymkhana.